Today you’re going to learn exactly how to create a content strategy in 2019.

 This is HUGE.

-Your email list is the #1 content promotion tool you have.
+An email list is the #1 content promotion tool on the planet.
 Period.

 In fact, there isn’t even a close second.

-Your subscribers are made up of people that LOVE what you’re about.
+Your subscribers are made up of people that LOVE your stuff.

-As you can see, his email doesn’t look like a stuffed shirt corporate newsletter.
+As you can see, my email doesn’t look like a stuffy corporate newsletter.

-For example, this is a roundup from the parenting niche:
+For example, this is a roundup from the wine niche:

 Here’s why promoting your content to link roundups works so well: